westonMS/ecen520_student/resources/coding_standard.md

     * Use non-blocking assignment statements in synchronous blocks
     * Sensitivity Lists:
       * The only signals in the sensitivity list should be clocks and rests (and no resets for synchronous resets)
  * Combinational process blocks (VHDL): only place the sensitive signals in the sensitivity list
   * Combinational always_comb: Use blocking statements in always_ff
   * Case statements: cover all cases in a case statement
 * State machines:
   * Provide a comment at the start of the state machine clearly indicating the code below is a state machine.
-    * Group all blocks associated with a state machine adjancent to each other (i.e., state registers, outputs, input forming logic, etc.).
+  * Group all blocks associated with a state machine adjacent to each other (i.e., state registers, outputs, input forming logic, etc.).
-    * Provide a short comment for *every* state where the logic for the state is described
+  * Provide a short comment for *every* state where the logic for the state is described (i.e., for each case in a case statement)

+## Level 3

+Implement the standards for Level 2 and the following additional standards:

   * Functions and tasks:
     * Provide a comment for every function and task